Shipwrecks

 “You don’t know,” he says, raising his voice, “if the war will ever come!”

-“Maybe all of the sisters in Tshuan can teach the army there to love peace!”
+“Maybe all of the sisters in Tshuan will teach the army there to love peace!”

 Some of the council members laugh.